 Sustainability and impact are on everyone’s lips these days.
 There are hardly any products and services left that are not advertised as “environmentally friendly,” “sustainable” or even “climate neutral.”
 Most of it, unfortunately, is much less truth than it is a marketing promise designed to soothe our consumer conscience and meet our demand for sustainability.

-We at ecoligo are different, then with us climate protection has been mission goal number one from the very beginning and still is today.
+We at ecoligo are different, because climate protection has and always will be our number one priority.
 Nothing is more important to us than actively contributing to the avoidance of CO2 emissions with our solar projects and thus making a measurable contribution to combating climate change in emerging countries.
 In everything we do, we follow our four Impact Principles:

 We work exclusively in emerging markets, as this is where we can make the biggest positive impact with our solar power.

 We exclusively implement our own projects.
 This allows us to work free of middlemen and inefficiencies.
 This increases our impact.

 We always work transparently.
 The CO2 savings of our projects should be presented in a comprehensible way for any interested person and always be available for viewing.